-Although sceptical at first, Paul McCartney said of his performance that: "He changed the song into a soul hymn and we're eternally grateful to him for it".
+Although skeptical at first, Paul McCartney said of his performance that: "He changed the song into a soul hymn and we're eternally grateful to him for it".
 Joe Cocker’s cover version reached the top of the charts in the USA and England and made an impression on the Beatles.

 John Lennon and Paul McCartney had written it in 4/4 time, but Joe Cocker recorded in a 3/4 waltz rhythm.
-In his studio version, you can hear Led Zeppelin’s Jimmy Page on the guitar, Procul Harum’s BJ Wilson on the drums and a Gospel choir singing the backing vocals.
+In his studio version, you can hear Led Zeppelin’s Jimmy Page on the guitar, Procul Harum’s BJ Wilson on the drums, and a Gospel choir singing the backing vocals.

 This success forever marked the singer’s career.
 Check out the drum scores of “With a Little Help From My Friends” in several levels and play accompanied by the Tomplay professional recording.